-Surrounded by vineyards, volcanic mountains, thermal spa resorts and a National Park, Lake Balaton is a stunning body of water in western Hungary.
-Around an hour's drive southwest of Budapest, Balaton is Central Europe's largest lake and attracts sun seekers, foodies, music lovers and watersports fans from neighboring countries.
-It's largely unknown outside the region but it's a great year-round destination to pair with a city break in Budapest, especially in the summer months when you can cool off from the Hungarian heat at one of the many 'beach' resorts that dot the shoreline.
-Read on for our top reasons to visit beautiful Balaton.
+Surrounded by vineyards, volcanic mountains, and thermal spa resorts, Lake Balaton is a stunning body of water in western Hungary that attracts sun seekers, foodies, music lovers, and watersports fans from neighboring countries to Central Europe's largest lake.
+Though largely unknown outside the region, it's a great year-round destination to pair with visit to Budapest, just an hour's drive away.
+But it's especially appealing in the summer, when you can cool off from the Hungarian heat at one of the many lakeside resorts that dot the shoreline.

 The Scenery Is Spectacular

 Lake Balaton is almost 50 miles long and 10 miles wide at its widest point.
 It's a freshwater lake, but it's a striking milky green color because of the algae that grows in the shallow waters.
 Around the lake you can roam the north shore's rolling hills, climb an extinct volcano in the Tapolca Basin, pick your own plants in Tihany's lavender fields and spot wild boar, lynx and stag in the Balaton Uplands National Park.
 For the best views, head to the Badacsony Hill on the north side of the lake.

 02 of 10

 You Can Swim in Summer and Ice Skate in Winter